21 Unsupervised Learning Review

 End-of-Course Survey

-I would GREATLY appreciate hearing your thoughts on what worked well for you in this class, and what you think could be improved.
-To that end, please take ~15 minutes to fill out the End-of-Course Survey to share your thoughts.
-FYI: Your responses to this survey are anonymous, and I will not have access to them until after final grades have been submitted.
+I would GREATLY appreciate hearing your thoughts on what worked well for you in this class, and any ideas you have on ways it could be improved.
+Please take ~15 minutes to fill out the End-of-Course Survey to share your thoughts.

 Preparing for Quiz 3